nlepage/go-wasm-http-talk/slides.md

 Notes:
 - First, you may be wondering, why?
 Why would I want to do that?
 - Well it could be useful for demonstration puproses.
-- I have this nice little Go project, it is a command line interface tool that helps me add a text at the bottom or at the top of a JPEG image.
+- Let me show you this nice little Go project I have, it is a command line interface tool that helps me add a text at the bottom or at the top of a JPEG image.
-- And it also has an http subcommand, which starts a little HTTP server, with just an HTML form where you can do the same.
+- And it also has a subcommand to start an HTTP server, with just an HTML form where you can do the same.
-- Now, I would like to put up a little demonstration server for my project.
-- But I don't want to actually deploy a Go server for this.
+- Now, I would like to put up a demonstration page for my project, but I don't want to actually deploy a Go backend server for this.
-- So that's how I started wondering if we could deploy a Go HTTP server in a browser.
+- So that's how I started wondering if I could deploy a Go HTTP server in a browser.

 ---